 Perhaps you stumbled on this blog post because you are a parent and want to help your child transition to high school in an effective way.
 Maybe you are headed to high school.
 You might even be a middle school teacher who wants ideas to share with students.
 Whoever you are, you are wondering what to expect in high school.

 I have taught high school students for over a decade.
 No matter the situation, freshmen year is a time of adjustment.
 Everyone will experience the transition to high school differently.
 Still, I see a pattern with students who navigate the situation well.

 What do I see with successful high school students?
 Students who…

 Preparation is such a simple yet effective step in doing well in high school.
 Bring writing utensils, paper, a book, and a folder or binder to class every day.
+If you have a laptop or iPad, bring it charged to class.
 Teachers will not stop and wait for students to return from fetching the misplaced item, and students will miss important pieces of information.

 Students should arrive mentally prepared as well.
 This does not mean perfection but rather it means that students should be ready to learn.
 The teenage years come with tons of social and emotional learning.
 Focus on class in class.

 Taking notes is a lifelong habit, which does not include writing everything from class down in a notebook.
 When I attend a faculty meeting, a meeting with parents, a meeting with my boss, I take notes.